DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-09-25-dense-application-list-layout.md

 This means less applications are within the viewport at any one time.

-Some users have also said periodically they’d they like a more dense layout – something that the UCAS UI provides.
+Some users have also said they’d like a more dense layout – similar to what they’re used to with UCAS.

 If we give users a more dense application list
 Then users will be able to see more information with less effort